 Whenever a researcher presents the results of a study, the explanation of the results is tentative.
 No single study can account for all the potential explanations of the results.
 You can think of any single study as a small step in a long journey.
 Although each step may take us closer to our goal, it may also take us in the wrong direction.
-Although the theory is useful, it is never complete.
+Consider the previously mentioned biological theory of schizophrenia.
+Although the theory is useful, it is not complete.
+Researchers recognize that schizophrenia is a complex set of behaviors that requires careful analysis.
+Although the neurotransmitter theory is useful, psychologists who study schizophrenia continue to look for additional explanations for this disorder.

-As you read more about science, you will learn that researchers are continually revising their explanations for why things work the way they do.
+As you read more about psychology, you will learn that researchers are continually revising their explanations for why things work the way they do.
 The change occurs because each study adds new information.
 Some new information may confirm what we already know and so we continue to use the theory to explain the phenomenon we study.
 Other new information, however, may indicate that the theory cannot account for specific events and must be revised or replaced.
-Therefore, it is the case that explanations of behavior are only as good as the data they have collected.
-Researchers recognize that, as new data are collected, they may have to revise their explanations or develop new explanations.
+Therefore, psychologists recognize that explanations of behavior are as good as the data they have collected.
+Researchers recognize that as new data are collected, they may have to revise their explanations or develop new explanations.